nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 - `list` followed by `delete 2` deletes the 2nd client in the address book.
 - `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

+### Filter client by tag : `filter`
+Filter through clients by a specific tag provided.

+Format: `filter TAG_NAME`

+- `TAG_NAME` refers to the tag given to clients
+- Displays all clients with the specified tag
+- There should only be one tag provided else an error would be shown

+Examples:
+- `filter friends` Displays all clients with the tag `friends`

 ## Meeting Functions

 ### Adding a Meeting: `add`